Do you want to see the diversity of Colombian landscapes? Let me show you my six favorite places to see nature and wilderness in Colombia

 There is no visit to South America without a small taste of the Amazon rainforest.
 Despite only 10% of the rainforest belonging to Colombia, this area is enough to get the full Amazon experience, located in the most southern part of Colombia and only 1 hour from Bogota by plane.
 Your visit in Colombia will be complete if you visit the home of more than 3 million species and at least 40.000 different plants.

 Species like the howler monkey, sloths, anacondas and jaguars, yes, I said jaguars, are only some of the animals you would be able to see during your visit to the Amazonas region.
 Take a boat along the Amazon River and see the pink dolphins swimming next to you.

-However, the Amazon is not the coolest river in the country!
+However, for many travelers the Amazon river might not be the most beautiful river in the country!

 Cano Cristales is a Colombian river located in the southern central part of the country at the Sierra de la Macarena and it´s only a short flight away from Bogota.
 Cano Cristales, commonly called the “River of the Five Colours”, has been elected the most beautiful destination in the world by TripAdvisor a couple of years ago.

 The river´s crystal clear water allows visitors to see the rock underneath covered in red, yellow and green aquatic herbs and surrounded by waterfalls and mountains this river is definitely a location to see at least once in a lifetime.
 Due to its unique location between three different ecosystems and in one of the most untouched landscapes in Colombia, Cano Cristales is the cherry on the top of the cake and an example why Colombia is so well known for its biodiversity.